Is the program accredited?

 - Highly qualified nursing staff

-- Skill social workers and care coordinators on each floor to assist with discharge planning
+- Skilled social workers and care coordinators on each floor to assist with discharge planning

 - A full range of imaging modalities